 What are LadyFingers?

-Lady Fingers are essentially sponge cake batter piped into strips then baked and dried into biscuits.
-They are known “savoiardi” in Italian and are perfect for tiramisu because they absorb the syrup well without getting soggy.
-Ladyfingers are great in other no-bake desserts such as the incredible Charlotte Cake, these individual Mousse Cups, and even a trifle.
+Lady Fingers are essentially sponge cake batter piped into strips and baked.
+They are known as “savoiardi” in Italian and are perfect for absorbing the syrup for tiramisu.
+Ladyfingers are great in other no-bake desserts such as the incredible Charlotte Cake, these individual Raspberry Mousse Cups, and even a Berry Trifle.

 What is Mascarpone?

-Mascarpone is essentially the Italian version of cream cheese.
-It is made of whipped cream, stabilized with an acidic ingredient such as lemon juice or citric acid.
-Mascarpone cheese has a smoother consistency, is milder in flavor and has twice as much fat as cream cheese.
-In some cases, you can substitute with cream cheese like in our Tiramisu Yule Log but the flavor and texture will be different.
+Mascarpone is essentially the Italian version of cream cheese, made of whipped cream, stabilized with an acidic ingredient such as lemon juice or citric acid.
+Mascarpone cheese has a smoother consistency, is milder in flavor, and has twice as much fat as cream cheese.
+In some cases, you can substitute with cream cheese like in our Tiramisu Yule Log, but the flavor and texture will be different.

 Tiramisu is made of 2 basic components – the cream layer and the coffee-soaked ladyfingers.
 The process is simple:

-1. Quickly dip half of the ladyfingers in coffee syrup and arrange in a 9×13 casserole
+• Quickly dip half of the ladyfingers in coffee syrup and arrange them in a 9×13 casserole

-3. Beat 16 oz mascarpone with 3 Tbsp rum then beat in the cooled yolk mixture until blended.
+• In a separate bowl, beat mascarpone and rum together with an electric hand mixer then beat in the cooled yolk mixture until blended.

-5. Spread half of the cream over the first layer of ladyfingers.
+• Spread half of the cream over the first layer of ladyfingers.
 Dip the remaining ladyfingers and arrange over the cream.
-Spread on remaining cream.
+Spread on the remaining cream.
 Cover and refrigerate overnight then dust with cocoa powder and serve.

 • Water Bath – When whisking yolks and sugar over steam, make sure the bowl is not touching the water beneath it.

-• Use cold HEAVY whipping cream and beat until stiff peaks form – whip slowly over time for the cream to remain more stable (don’t under beat or overbeat)
+• Use cold HEAVY whipping cream and beat until stiff peaks form – whip slowly over time for the cream to remain more stable.
+Don’t overbeat or it will turn buttery and be difficult to blend.
+Also avoid under-beating which will keep it from setting properly.

-• Do not over-mix – When folding cream into Mascarpone, do not overmix the cream or it may turn grainy.
+• Fold just until combined -when folding the cream into Mascarpone, do not over-mix the cream or it may turn grainy.

-• Chill the cake at least 6 hours in the refrigerator or overnight and it will be very easy to slice.
+• Chill the cake for at least 8 hours in the refrigerator or overnight and it will be very easy to slice and serve.
+Serve the cake cold.

-If you have the task of making the dessert for the holidays, any of these is an excellent choice.
-These are the best rated and most requested desserts on our blog.
+These are the best-rated and most requested desserts that fit conveniently into a 9×13 casserole dish.
 If you’re looking for something EASY, the Strawberry Pretzel Salad wins!

 Tiramisu is a classic Italian no-bake dessert made with layers of ladyfingers and mascarpone custard cream (no raw eggs!).
 Truly the best homemade tiramisu.